It’s time to learn the Rules for 8-Ball Pool.

 The main point is that 8-ball is a fun and relaxing game, regardless of where it’s being played and who’s playing it.

-It requires skill and judgment and can even be used to demonstrate object lessons in physics and geometry.
+It can even be used to demonstrate object lessons in physics and geometry.

 Don’t take the game too seriously, don’t get too worked up over it – just get together with your friends and enjoy a traditional bar game that people have been playing for a century or more.